ysoldak/HeadTracker/README.md

 ## Use head tracker
 Attach the head tracker to your FPV goggles.
 Power the head tracker via USB, 1 cell lipo battery or 5v source.
-> Hint: I personally use analog adapter bay on my DJI V1 goggles to source 5v.
+> Hint: I've been using analog adapter bay on my DJI V1 goggles to source 5v.
+Now, I source power via USB-C cable connected to DJI Integra.

 ### Bare
 The head tracker is usable "bare", no extra accessories needed, not even a button.